drwpow/pow.rs-2017/src/pages/blog/did-we-fuck-up-the-internet-pt-2.md

 - it’s [being actively exploited as the ultimate propaganda machine][facebook]
 - it’s [frustrating and burning out its maintainers][webdev]

-But is it unsavable?
-On the contrary; I still believe the internet itself can be a [powerful vehicle for good][social-justice].
-I can’t speak on the first 2 problems, but I can on the last topic:
-_frustrating and burning out its maintainers_.
-Because what better way to save the internet, than to make the barrier to entry as low as possible to allow the right people to help build it?
+The [first][protectors] and [second][propaganda] problems are not only beyond my pay grade; they’ve been covered at length elsewhere.
+But I am here to speak on “frustrating and burning out its maintainers.”
+What better way to save the internet than to make its barrier to entry as low as possible?

-So in that vein, I think the internet is long overdue for a (realistic) reimagining.
+In that vein, I think the internet is long overdue for a (realistic) reimagining.
 Keep in mind what follows is complete imagination; an utter shot in the dark.
 Assume HTTP and the underlying protocols all still exist, but what if we could reinvent the fragmented HTML/CSS/JS mega-ecosystem with all the server-side languages, frameworks, preprocessors, and bells and whistles that come with it?
 And if we did, could we make lives easier?
 Here are 4 ideas to make web dev more maintainable:

 ## future 1: overhaul HTML